 Sustainability is increasingly high on the UK agenda with the Climate Change Act 2008, and the more recent 2021 Net Zero Strategy (NTS) setting out government targets, policies and proposals for decarbonising our economy.

-To ‘future proof’ our built environment, our team understand that a sustainable approach must encompass every aspect of the design and construction process.
+We consider sustainability at the earliest stages of every project.
+Our commitment to sustainability is, first and foremost, in the detail, quality and specification of our buildings.
+To ‘future proof’ our built environment, we understand that a sustainable approach must encompass every aspect of the design and construction process.
 This includes reducing operational energy and embodied carbon, minimising water usage, and promoting the health and wellbeing of users.

-At Lytle Associates we ensure we keep up-to-date with new technologies and materials.
-We work collaboratively with other construction professionals to consider how to optimise energy efficiency, and with our clients, we will always discuss and propose sustainable design solutions where appropriate.
+We keep up-to-date with new technologies and materials and work collaboratively with other professionals to consider how to optimise energy efficiency.
+With our clients, we will always discuss and propose appropriate sustainable design solutions.

-For more information on sustainability or Passive House, please email Paul Rawsthorn at email@example.com or speak to him on 01483 301661.
+For more information on sustainability or Passive House, please email email@example.com or speak to him on 01483 301661.